 There are also beaches, tennis courts, playgrounds, picnic areas, a rose garden, and a miniature railway.
 If you are staying in the city then you can rent bikes just outside of the park area and cycle around the seawall stopping along the way to take in the views.

-The Vancouver Aquarium, along with Stanley Park, are must-see attractions within Vancouver, and should be high on any visitor’s list of things to do here.
-There are many other places to spend time within Vancouver including Grouse Mountain, The Museum of Anthropology, and the Vancouver Art Gallery.
-If you want to travel outside of the city you can visit the Sea to Sky Gondola near Squamish, head to the village of Whistler, or take a day trip to Victoria.
+There are many other places to spend time at when visiting Vancouver including Grouse Mountain, The Museum of Anthropology, and the Vancouver Art Gallery.
+If you want to travel outside of the city you can head to the village of Whistler, or take a day trip to Victoria.
 There is certainly plenty to keep you busy, no matter how long you plan on staying!